renosuprastiyo/pobi-powerbi-userinterface/Prerequisite.md

 Power BI Report Server require database to save data so we will download sql server express from https://www.microsoft.com/en-us/download/details.aspx?id=101064 and run the installer

+Now run Report Server Configuration Manager, create connection with sql server then apply and start

 Save power bi report server url and windows credential(username and password) for future use in .env file

 # Setup Nginx